-Imagine a nerve connecting your brain to your heart, gut, and immune system.
-A nerve that promotes balance within your body.
+Did you know that there is a nerve that connects your brain to your heart, gut, and immune system?
 This nerve, known as the vagus nerve, is a conductor, synchronizing your body’s rhythms.
 It holds the power to regulate your heart rate, lower your blood pressure, and promote digestion.
 The vagus nerve is the ambassador of calm, the guardian of balance, and the catalyst of well-being.
-With increased vagal tone, you’re able to promote whole-body wellness.
+With increased vagal tone, you are bette equipped to promote whole-body wellness.

 What is the Vagus Nerve?

 The vagus nerve is the tenth and longest cranial nerve that travels from your brainstem into multiple areas of your body, such as your heart, gut, lungs, and tongue.
 It is the central part of the parasympathetic nervous system, which is responsible for our body’s “rest and digest” state.
 The vagus nerve helps regulate our body’s automatic systems, such as breathing, heart rate, blood pressure, hormones, and digestion.
 It also regulates our fight, flight or freeze reactions, affecting our anxiety levels and ability to handle emotional and physical stressors.

 Vagal tone tells us how well the vagus nerve is functioning.
 It is measured indirectly through heart rate variability (HRV).
 HRV is a measurement of the amount of time between heartbeats, which is an indicator of the vagal activity of the heart.
 A more variable heartbeat indicates increased vagal tone, while lower HRV is associated with poor vagal tone.

 Poor vagal tone is associated with several gastrointestinal and neurological conditions, such as: